-What to do if Your Debit Card is Stolen
+What To Do if Your Debit Card is Stolen

-File a Fraud Report – Immediately
+First Step: File a Fraud Report

-This event highlights why I primarily use credit cards, as they offer better consumer protections against fraud (read the FTC guidelines for stolen credit and debit cards for consumer responsibilities).
+But we were lucky.
+Had we not noticed it, we could have bounced checks and faced overdrafts fees and embarrassment.
+This shows why I primarily use credit cards, as they offer better consumer protections against fraud (read the FTC guidelines for stolen credit and debit cards for consumer responsibilities).

 These are some of our recommended credit cards for military members.
 They offer great rewards and excellent consumer protections.
 However, I only recommend using credit cards if you can (and will!) pay your balance in full each month.

-Other than that, it was a half hour of my time and the hassle of not having a debit card for a week.
-I didn’t have any automatic payments routed through that particular card, so I didn’t need to cancel any payments and set up a new payment source.
-Had that been the case, this would have been a larger inconvenience.
+Other than that, it was a half-hour of my time and the hassle of not having a debit card for a week.
+I didn’t have any automatic payments routed through that card, so I didn’t need to cancel or set up any new payments, which would have been a big hassle.
+Thankfully, I had enough money in my account.
+I don’t want to think about what would have happened if either of those had not been the case.

 Photo credit: Don Hankins.